daraelmin/DKIMValidator/README.md

 # PHP DKIM Validator

-A straightforward validation class for checking DKIM signatures and header settings.
+A validation class for checking DKIM signatures and header settings.
 Requires PHP 7.3 or later.

 ![Test status](https://github.com/PHPMailer/DKIMValidator/workflows/Tests/badge.svg)
 ![Psalm coverage](https://shepherd.dev/github/vimeo/psalm/coverage.svg?)

+DKIM signed email is defined in [RFC6376](https://tools.ietf.org/html/rfc6376), and provides a way to authenticate both the origin of a message, and that it has not been tampered with in transit, using cryptographic signatures.

 Looking to *send* DKIM-signed email?
 Check out [PHPMailer](https://github.com/PHPMailer/PHPMailer)!